-- •Students should participate in classes actively.
+•Students should participate in classes actively.
 Half of participation grade is determined by their presentation in class.
 They are encouraged to ask questions relevant to the subject and express their own opinions.
-Every student should respect the ideas, opinions, and questions of their classmates. - Students should also use office hours to ask questions or talk with the instructor for good communication and effective learning. - •Frequently visiting the instructor and chatting in English during office hours is highly recommended. - •Any misbehavior and non-class related activities in class will result in the lower level of the participation grade, including ringing cell phones. - •All above behaviors will be solely evaluated by the instructor for scoring.
+Every student should respect the ideas, opinions, and questions of their classmates.

+- Students should also use office hours to ask questions or talk with the instructor for good communication and effective learning. - Frequently visiting the instructor and chatting in English during office hours is highly recommended. - The first student to send me a screenshot of this page will have five points added to their mid-term test score. - Any misbehavior and non-class related activities in class will result in the lower level of the participation grade, including ringing cell phones. - All above behaviors will be solely evaluated by the instructor for scoring.